wmutschl/Quantitative-Macroeconomics/README.md

 ### To Do

 * [ ] review the solutions of [last week's exercises](https://github.com/wmutschl/Quantitative-Macroeconomics/releases/latest/download/week_1.pdf) and write down all your questions
-* [ ] read Bjørnland and Thorsrud (2015, Ch.1 and Ch.2) and Lütkepohl (2004).
+* [ ] read Bjørnland and Thorsrud (2015, Ch.1 and Ch.2) and Lütkepohl (2004, Sec.
+2.1, 2.2, 2.3).
 Make note of all the aspects and concepts that you are not familiar with or that you find difficult to understand.
-* [ ] prepare exercise sheet 2
+* [ ] do exercises 1 and 2, write down all your questions and problems.
+We'll do exercise 3 in class.
 * [ ] participate in the Q&A sessions with all your questions and concerns
 * [ ] for immediate help: [schedule a meeting](https://schedule.mutschler.eu)
 * [ ] (optionally) checkout the short [Beginner Git Video Tutorials from GitKraken](https://www.gitkraken.com/learn/git/tutorials#beginner)